VslVictor7/Jellyfin.Pgsql/README.md

+# FORK ONLY MADE TO MATCH MY PERSONAL ENV.
+# PASSWORD, HOSTS AND ETC ARE NOT USED IN REAL PROD.

 # The Unoffical Postgre SQL adapter for the jellyfin server

 This adds postgres SQL support via an plugin to the jellyfin server.
 There are several steps required to make this work and it is to be considered __HIGHLY__ experimental.